User research and testing

 Purposes of collecting your personal information

-The ABS conducts voluntary research with members of the public to improve the design and content of our survey and census materials, products, dissemination channels and general communication.
+The ABS conducts voluntary research and testing with members of the public to improve the design and content of our survey and census materials, products, dissemination channels and general communication.
 This includes usability tests, in-depth interviews, and focus groups.

-• Commercial research organisations that you have chosen to sign up with for research purposes.
+• commercial research organisations that you have chosen to sign up with for research purposes

-• Direct advertising by the ABS for research participants through online channels, by print media, public noticeboards and in person.
+• direct advertising by the ABS for research participants through online channels, by print media, public noticeboards and in person

-• Community networks and organisations who may advise you of the opportunity to be involved in research.
+• community networks and organisations who may advise you of the opportunity to be involved in research

-During the participant recruitment process, the ABS will collect personal information in accordance with the requirements of the Privacy Act 1988.
-We collect your personal information to:
+During the participant recruitment process, the ABS will collect personal information in accordance with the requirements of the Privacy Act 1988

 • assist with screening activities to select participants meeting our user testing criteria

-• contact you about your participation in our research
+• contact you about your participation in our research.

-What personal information is collected?
+What personal information do we collect?

 To facilitate this research and during the testing sessions, we may collect personal information including, but not limited to: